Flexeril Abuse Side Effects, Symptoms, and Addiction Treatment

 - Rapid heartbeat.

-Less-common Flexeril overdose symptoms that may occur, especially when combined with other drugs, include 2,3:
+Less common Flexeril overdose symptoms that may occur—especially when it is combined with other drugs—include:2,3

 - Slurred speech.